Tinche/incant/README.rst

 ----

-**incant** is an Apache 2 licensed library, written in Python, for composing and invoking functions.
+**incant** is an Apache 2-licensed library, written in Python, for composing and invoking functions.
 Going by the old, humorous adage that dependency injection is simply passing arguments to functions, `incant` is a toolkit that is well suited to that use case.

 `incant` includes support for:

-* matching dependencies by anything in `inspect.Parameter`, including the parameter name, type annotation and default value
+* matching dependencies by anything in ``inspect.Parameter``, including the parameter name, type annotation and default value
 * convenient APIs for matching by parameter name and type annotation
 * sync and async functions and dependencies
 * async context manager dependencies